Check our our data driven inclusion analysis

 Complying with key federal, state, and international laws is essential to ensure monitoring practices respect employee privacy while protecting employers from costly legal repercussions.

-Employee monitoring refers to tracking employee activity, communication, and productivity—often through software, devices, and analytical tools.
-In remote work environments, companies increasingly monitor:
+Employee monitoring refers to tracking employee activity, communication, and productivity.
+Often through software, websites, devices, and analytical tools.

 International Regulations